cozodb/cozo/docs/source/stored.rst

         :rm rel.rev{ b, a }
     }

+With the index set up, you can use ``*rel.rev{..}`` in place of ``*rel{..}`` in your queries.

+Indices in Cozo are manual, but extremely flexible, since you need not conform to any predetermined patterns in your use of ``_old[]`` and ``_new[]``.
+You also need to explicitly use the indices in your query: there is no "query optimization" for them.
+For simple queries, this can seem cumbersome, but for complex ones, the deterministic evaluation entailed can be a huge blessing.

 Besides indices, creative use of triggers abounds, but you must consider the maintenance burden they introduce.